Hodgkin Lymphoma – Brief Information

 Patients who cannot participate in any study, for example because none is available or open for them at that time, or since they do not meet the required inclusion criteria, respectively, are often included in a so-called registry.
 The patients are generally treated according to the recommendations of the trial centre, thus receiving the current best therapy available.

-Note: the international and German study centre for the above-mentioned registry and now closed EuroNet-PHL trials is located at the “Zentrum für Kinderheilkunde und Jugendmedizin der Universitätsklinik Gießen” (Department of Paediatrics, University of Gießen, Germany).
+The international and German study centre for the above-mentioned registry is located at the “Zentrum für Kinderheilkunde und Jugendmedizin der Universitätsklinik Gießen” (Department of Paediatrics, University of Gießen, Germany).
 The Pricipal Investigator is Prof. Dr. med.
-Dieter Körholz.
-"EuroNet-PHL" means "European Network Paediatric Hodgkin’s Lymphoma".
+Christine Mauz-Körholz.

 Prognosis